Posts Tagged ‘platformer’

 - I’m learning a lot about GML functions

 This was my second time using Game Maker and I was a bit lost.
-Even so I kept forward and I learned a lot of thing about it
+Even so I kept forward and I learned a lot about it

 What went bad?:

 - Bugs, a lots of bugs

 I thought that my game had less quantity of bugs, but no, it had a lot, so I spent all the day of today fixing it.

 I think now the game works properly, however, it surely has some bugs waiting to be fixed, so if you find one, please let me know.